danieledep/REW-P5/README.md

 ## Misc.

 ![Tape Loop-Labyrinths](https://github.com/danieledep/REW_P5/blob/master/assets/tape-loop-labyrinths.jpg)
-*[The Tape Loop Labyrinths](https://www.tabsout.com/?p=17050) from Justin Lakes, not an inspiration for this project but nonetheless a great concept*
+*[The Tape Loop Labyrinths](https://www.tabsout.com/?p=17050) from Justin Lakes, not the inspiration for this project but nonetheless a great concept*